jtribe/ios-tools/README.md

 doesn't, add it, by selecting the "+" button and entering the authentication details.

 #### 3. Create/Select Private Certificates Repository
-If this is the first app created this client/team, then you will need to set up the certificates repository.
+If this is the first app created this client/team, you will need to create a new certificates repository.
 This is where your code signing documents will be securely kept.
 One repository should be used for all apps for a given client, so if an app exists for this client/team re-use the existing one and skip this step.
 Navigate to the site where you wish to host this repository (github is now the preferred host, not bitbucket, since we have unlimited private repos now) and create an empty repository.
-The recommended name is "{CLIENT_NAME}-Certificates".
+The recommended name is "{CLIENT NAME}-certificates".

 #### 4. Create Everything Using `match`